libresh/libre.sh/doc/deploying-a-server.md

   * For the 'wordpress' image, all you need is the TLS certificate.
 Use the 'static-git' image if you already have some static content that should go on there, and which you can put in a public git repository somewhere.
-  * Unless you already have a TLS certificate for example.com, get one (from StartSSL or elsewhere), and concatenate the certificate and its unencrypted private key into one file.
+  * Unless you already have a TLS certificate for example.com, get one (from StartSSL if you own the domain in question, from namecheap or elsewhere if you do not), and concatenate the certificate and its unencrypted private key into one file.
   * Make sure the TLS certificate is valid (use `scripts/check-cert.sh` for this), and scp it to `/data/import/example.com/TLS/example.com.pem` on k3.
   * Now ssh into k3, and if for instance 'wordpress' is the image you chose, run: